To install unsigned drivers, you need to disable driver signature enforcement on Windows 10. Here’s how.

 bcdedit /set nointegritychecks on

-To enable driver signature enforcement, use the below command and restart your system.
+To enable driver signature enforcement, use the below command.

 bcdedit /set nointegritychecks off

 Method 3 – Enable Test Signing Mode to Disable Driver Signature Enforcement

 You can enable test signing mode to disable driver signature and install unsigned drivers.
 Here’s how

 1. Search for “Command Prompt” in the start menu, right-click on it and select “Run as administrator”.

 2. Execute the below command and restart your system.